 Greendale’s sustainability programme will continue to evolve.
 The company has already carried out an extensive landscaping programme at the Park, in keeping with the rural setting.
 This provides a more pleasant working atmosphere for Park tenants, limits the visual impact of Park buildings on the immediate setting and (importantly) also benefits local wildlife.
 Exeter Beekeepers’ Association has established an Apiary at Greendale.

-The Park’s attenuation pond, used to store any surface water run-off, has also become a useful wildlife habitat.
-It is linked to the local footpath/cycle path network, for the benefit of Business Park occupiers and local residents.
+The park’s attenuation pond, used to store any surface water run-off, has also become a useful wildlife habitat.
+It is linked to the local footpath/cycle path network.